ungdev/etuutt-core/3-Organisation/CONTRIBUTE.md

 - what file or what's globally inside the commit
 - a small description of the commit

-The 3 first question will determine the title of the commit
+The 3 first questions will determine the title of the commit

 - a longer description of the commit (optional)
 - other question you do not have to answer them, just press enter